publan/tribe/README.md

 # TribeChallenge

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/tribe_challenge`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+This is a solution to the given task:

-TODO: Delete this and the text above, and describe your gem
+_Given a brands order, you are required to determine the cost and bundle breakdown for each submission format.
+For simplicity, each order should contain the minimal number of bundles._

 ## Installation